Koed00/hpstr-jekyll-theme/_posts/2015-08-06-managed-environments-with-piptools.markdown

 {% endhighlight %}

 As you can see both the toolbar and its sqlparse dependency are gone.
-Now we run `$ pip-sync requirements.txt dev-requirements.txt` again to actually un-install those packages from our environment.
+Now we run `$ pip-sync requirements.txt dev-requirements.txt` to actually un-install those packages from our environment.
 That's really all there is to it.

 ## Package updates
 Once every while I will run `$ pip-compile` again so it will pick up any updated packages that have since been released.
 The same way I used to run `pip-review`, except I'll use `$ git diff` to show me if any packages have been updated or not.
 This is the only part that probably still needs a little love from the developers.
 If you're not using version control to show you something has changed, it can be very hard to tell if any of your requirements have had an update.
 Especially if all you wanted to do is remove a dependency.
 A little change report after a compile would make this a lot easier.
 It is still very early days for this new version though and updates have been coming out frequently.